 This video shows how to convert a CSV or Excel file to QBO format and import into QuickBooks.
 We will use CSV2QBO, free trial is available.
 IMPORTANT: CSV2QBO is now replaced with the ProperConvert app, which converts from more formats and converts to more formats.

-We will use a simple CSV file with debit and credit transactions.
-The CSV file has date, amount, payee, memo, check number.
-In most cases, you just need to click the Convert button.
+We will use a sample CSV file with debit and credit transactions.
+The CSV file has the date, amount, payee, memo, check number.
+In most cases, you just need to click the 'Convert' button.
 You still have to review transactions to see how the converter understood your file and you have all controls to convert your file successfully.

-Left sidebar has input file settings: expected date format, if it is obvious to the parser.
-It is recognizable credit card transactions, check the "Detect credit card transactions check box.
+The left sidebar has input file settings: expected date format if it is obvious to the parser.
+It is recognizable credit card transactions, check the "Detect credit card transactions checkbox.

 On the left side, we have account type, which is important to set for QuickBooks, enter the account number.
-If you are importing for one account, you can leave default value.
-Other settings you can leave default or set if you know you need to set them.
+If you are importing for one account, you can leave the default value.
+In other settings, you can leave the default or set if you know you need to set them.

-The Transactions shows how the converter understands your data.
-Check columns has correct/expected values: dates are correct, amounts are correct and so on.
+The transactions show how the converter understands your data.
+Check columns has correct/expected values: dates are correct, amounts are correct, and so on.

-Under Bank Feeds.
+It is under Bank Feeds.
 Imported statements show up here and review transactions.
-You have to select payee from your QuickBooks vendor records.
-When you choose a vendor record for payee from the QBO file (column "Downloaded As"), QuickBooks will remember your choice for next QBO import.
+You have to select the payee from your QuickBooks vendor records.
+When you choose a vendor record for payee from the QBO file (column "Downloaded As"), QuickBooks will remember your choice for the next QBO import.

 Then you marked all transactions, select expense accounts, select payee and approve and that's.
-The rename rule creation dialog will show up after to use for the next time.
+The rename rule creation dialog will show up after using it for the next time.

-Longer video with more details (22 min) about multiple accounts, mapping different amount layouts and more:
+A longer video with more details (22 min) about multiple accounts, mapping different amount layouts, and more: